NCA president John Downs calls for urgent small business support amid coronavirus outbreak

 The US-based National Confectioners Association president and CEO John Downs has highlighted the urgent need to support businesses in surviving the economic impact of the coronavirus outbreak.

 He warned that if such companies were allowed to fail then there would be a significant number of job losses that would cause ‘major harm to the economy,’ which made decisive action on the issue a key priority.
 In a response to the rapidly unfolding situation, US president Donald Trump said he would be seeking multi-billion financial support from Congress for businesses, including a package of short-term loans.
-According to the Washington Post, the total sum of support being sought by the White House amounted to $850 billion to support US businesses.
+According to the Washington Post, the total sum of support being sought by the White House amounted to $850 billion to support US businesses, but it has since grown to $1.7 trillion, as over 6 million people file for unemployment across the country.

 Meanwhile, Downs also said earlier this month, that the major US confectionery show, Sweets and Snacks Expo in Chicago, which attracts more than 15,000 visitors from across the region’s confectionery sector, was due to continue as scheduled in May.
 The organisers of the event, have said that they are ‘continuing to monitor the situation’ and would act on government and state advice regarding the event.